mateobelossi/CoderDataEngineering/Belossi_Tercer_Pre_Entrega/README.md

     cd CoderDataEngineering/Belossi_Tercer_Pre_Entrega
     ```

-3. Build and start the Docker container:
+3. Start the Airflow environment with Docker Compose:

     ```sh
-    docker-compose build
     docker-compose up
     ```

+4. Access the Airflow web interface in your browser by visiting [http://localhost:8080](http://localhost:8080).

+5. In the Airflow web interface, enable the `Belossi_Pre_Entrega3` DAG.

-This will build the Docker image and start the container, which will execute the `script_Belossi_Pre_Entrega3.py` script inside the container using the BashOperator.
+6. Trigger the DAG manually or let it run according to its schedule.
+The DAG will execute the `script_Belossi_Pre_Entrega3.py` script using a BashOperator.

+7. Monitor the progress and logs of the DAG execution in the Airflow web interface.

+8. After the DAG has completed successfully, you can view the results or any generated output as per the script's functionality.